 - If you’d like media list itself you’re welcome to buy it from us.
 You’ll get the current version, but we keep it updated and add to it every time we send out music to station.
 You’ll pay a little later on if you already have the list to get the new one.

 While we want to make sure you get the best service, it’s often prudent to look at the whole package.
 We’d rather you have the right profile when sending anything out, than just submit knowing you are lacking in branding elements that stations often use as an indicator to preview the music or not.
 By following our process, we’ll let you know when you need something extra to make the exercise worth while.
 And it’s good for the long run.

-We also submit recordings to digital aggregators for you.
-The process is similar to submitting to radio and if you are a new artist it is sometimes best to get your music to retailers before going to radio.
+We submit recordings to digital aggregators for you and the process is similar to submitting to radio.
+If you are a new artist, it is sometimes best to get your music to retailers before going to radio.
 We need some extra info, such as: